sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### NodeTypes

-1. All NodeTypes SHOULD be in the project Namespace especially `Neos.Neos:Page` and `Neos.Neos:Shortcut` SHOULD be used indirectly as superTypes for project nodeTypes to have full control over all constraints.
+1. All NodeTypes SHOULD be in the project namespace.
+Especially `Neos.Neos:Document` and `Neos.Neos:Shortcut` SHOULD be used indirectly as superTypes for project nodeTypes to have full control over all constraints.

 1. NodeTypes SHOULD use reasonable groups, icons and labels to distinguish the elements from each other (e.g. structural vs content elements).
 Content elements that are allowed to exist in the tree but should not be available to the user MUST NOT be visible.
 This MAY be achieved via constraint (RECOMMENDED), policy, non-existent groups or by declaring legacy-nodetypes abstract.